samsungsamiio/samsungsami.io/source/sami/sami-documentation/oauth2-flow-examples.md

 #### Refresh a token

 The back-end server can obtain a new access token by exchanging a previously issued `refresh_token` during the flow of the Authorization Code method.
 The new token allows access to the data of a specific user.
-Please see [Authentication](/sami/sami-documentation/authentication.html#refresh-a-token) for more details.
+Please see [Refresh a token](/sami/sami-documentation/authentication.html#refresh-a-token) for more details.

 #### Use Client Credentials method